Security-Onion-Solutions/securityonion-docs/architecture.rst

 Import
 ------

 The simplest architecture is an ``Import`` node.
-An import node is a single standalone box that runs just enough components to be able to import a pcap using :ref:`so-import-pcap`.
-When you run :ref:`so-import-pcap`, it analyzes the pcap using :ref:`suricata` and :ref:`zeek` and the resulting logs are picked up by :ref:`filebeat` and sent to :ref:`elasticsearch` where they are parsed and indexed.
+An import node is a single standalone box that runs just enough components to be able to import pcap files using :ref:`so-import-pcap` or evtx files using :ref:`so-import-evtx`.
 You can then view those logs in :ref:`soc`.

 Evaluation
 ----------